 - Rev. Brian Thieme, pastor of Trinity Lutheran Church, Columbia, third vice-president;

-- Rev. Kristopher Morris, associate pastor, Christ the King Lutheran Church, Lake Ozark, Mo; and
+- Rev. Kristopher Morris, associate pastor, Christ the King Lutheran Church, Lake Ozark, Mo, fourth vice-president; and

 - Rev. Samuel Powell, associate pastor of Trinity Lutheran Church, Jefferson City, secretary.